anderici/spotify-playlist-recommender/README.md

 # spotify-playlist-recommender
-This project uses machine learn to refine Spotify recommendations
+This project uses machine learning algorithms to create a playlist with brand new recommendations